PowerMaxZ/IoT/README.md

 ### Improvements:

 The HarvestMate project can be expanded depending on what Joanna learns from her first prototype.
 Other sensors and actors can be implemented in a later stage to refine the design to accommodate other needs.

+It could also be interesting to measure the CO2 level around the plants at different stages.
+For this we could use the CO2 gas sensor.